Winter Skin Care Tips From A Skin Therapist

 Lifestyle choices that negatively affect your skin.

 - Too much alcohol.
-More than a glass, a night or two a week can really jack up your skin.
+More than a glass or two, a night or two a week can really jack up your skin.
 And the bad thing is, it can take 3 days at minimum to recover!
 Here is the result of alcohol on your skin: 1.
 Hormone disruption from sugar, leading to hormonal imbalance and skin problems.
 2. Inflammation.
 The internal inflammation that alcohol creates makes it way to the surface.
 This shows up as redness, breakouts and puffiness.
 3. Dehydration.
 Everyone knows too much alcohol and coffee cause a diuretic effect and causes you to loose too much water that affects the look of your skin making fine lines and wrinkles deeper looking after a night of too many boos.
 4. The acid in alcohol can disrupt your gut health and cause a flare up in existing skin conditions such as eczema.

 - Eating too much fast food or take out.
 Salt heavy foods really parch you and your skin.
 Opt for steamed un-salted food and lightly salt it yourself if you have to get take out.